ribbitfix/requirements-extractor/README.md

 - if a string/file without the necessary data is passed to extract_requirements, the function should return {success : false, errors : [ 'error message', 'more different error message' ] }
 - 5 is a magic number.
 Instead, use len(useful_data)
 - add optional argument to allow for different data types

 NEXT: look at the additions Jeff made to last test

 ### 8/13
 QUESTION FOR JEFF: does it still make sense to split extract_requirements into multiple functions?
 - GitHub for Mac requires a 64-bit processor.
 (Raebot has a 32.)
 - Pushed my local repository to GitHub.
-Here's what it looked like: rachel-sakrys-computer:cpanglossProject rachelsakry$ git remote add origin git@github.com:ribbitfix/hello-world.git rachel-sakrys-computer:cpanglossProject rachelsakry$ git push -u origin master Identity added: /Users/rachelsakry/.ssh/id_rsa (/Users/rachelsakry/.ssh/id_rsa) Counting objects: 29, done.
-Delta compression using up to 2 threads.
-Compressing objects: 100% (29/29), done.
-Writing objects: 100% (29/29), 6.32 KiB, done.
-Total 29 (delta 13), reused 0 (delta 0)
-To git@github.com:ribbitfix/hello-world.git
- * [new branch]      master -> master
-Branch master set up to track remote branch master from origin.